developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power Configuration - Port Select

-This Managed Configuration allows an Administrator using an EMM to specify the Port for which an Action to control the Output Power on the device is applied, and should be specified if and only if the Managed Configuration **Power Configuration - Port Action** is specified.
+This Managed Configuration allows an Administrator using an EMM to specify the Port for which an Action to control the Output Power on the device is applied, and should be specified only if the Managed Configuration **Power Configuration - Port Action** is specified.

 The value of this Managed Configuration specifies one of the following Action values